michaelnisi/troubled/data/posts/2019/mutex.md

 Unfortunately, we cannot be entirely thread-agnostic using Dispatch [yet](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782).
 Designing our own queues, we must avoid excessive thread creation.
 Never block the current thread from a task submitted to a concurrent dispatch queue, the system will create new threads to run its other tasks and eventually your app will run out of threads.
 Try not to use private concurrent queues, use the global concurrent queues instead.
 Locking with serial queues is super handy, but you might end up creating many queues.
 Make sure to set the target of your serial queues to one of the [global system queues](https://developer.apple.com/documentation/dispatch/dispatchqueue/2300077-global).

-💡 Set targets of your serial queues to global concurrent queues
+💡 Set targets of your serial queues to global concurrent queues.

 ```swift
 let serialQueue = DispatchQueue(